 AHIP (Association of Hearing Instrument Practitioners)

-Graduates of the HIS program must become members of the Association of Hearing Instrument Practitioners (AHIP) once the student graduates in order to practice in the province of Ontario.
+Graduates of the HIS program must become members of the Association of Hearing Instrument Practitioners (AHIP) in order to practice in the province of Ontario.
 Each student will be provided direct information from AHIP outlining the processes and policies in order to become a member.
-Additionally, once they have successfully completed their Conestoga College Hearing Instrument Specialist program, each student must complete a 1,000 hour clinical internship administered and governed by AHIP.
+At the completion of the fourth semester, the Program Coordinator will inform AHIP of the names of those who successfully complete the HIS diploma program.
+Additionally, once they have successfully completed their Conestoga College Hearing Instrument Specialist program, each student must complete a 1,000-hour clinical internship administered and governed by AHIP.
 Each student that wishes to practice in the province of Ontario must also successfully pass the International Licensing Exam, which is administered by AHIP.
 The exam is required to become a full member of AHIP.

 3. Issues and concerns related to a placement site, or its employees should first be brought to the attention of the Conestoga Field Placement Supervisor or Program Coordinator, subject to the additional procedures outlined in the sections on "Professionalism" and "Concerns Regarding Safety or Care/Service for Clients during a Field Placement" of your handbook.